codio/knowledge/source/instructors/setupcourses/export-course-data.rst

 Use this to obtain PDF versions of the guides content in your assignments.
 When selected, a dialog shows allowing you to select the assignments to obtain the PDF version

 - All the data from the selected assignments will be compiled into one pdf file in the background and when ready an email will be sent to you with a link for you to download.
-- If you wish to distribute the pdf to your students as assignments start, select only the relevant assignment
+- If you wish to distribute the pdf to your students as assignments start, select only the relevant assignment.

 - The link will be active for 7 days and after this time the file will be removed.